 Resources for Learning

-The two-story John Brown University Library—also known as the Arutunoff Learning Resource Center-is the central location for library resources supporting the research needs of the JBU community.
+The two-story John Brown University library-also known as the Arutunoff Learning Resource Center-is the central location for resources supporting the research needs of the JBU community.
 The library is an important part of the academic program at JBU and functions as a partner in the teaching/learning process.
-The main collection consists of over 120,000 items, including books, e-books, microforms, sound recordings, DVD and video recordings, curriculum, computer software, and archival materials.
-In addition, the library subscribes to more than 12,000 periodical titles that appear in online, paper, microform, or CD-ROM formats.
-The library also subscribes to 60 electronic databases (full-text periodicals, online reference resources, indexes, and abstracts).
-The professional library staff provides research and reference services to both individuals and groups, and efficient interlibrary loan services to the JBU community.
-The library facility includes study rooms, meeting rooms, a group research lab, and a computer lab for student use.
+The main collection consists of over 120,000 items, including books, microforms, and DVDs.
+In addition, the library subscribes to more than 11,000 periodical titles, nearly all of which are available electronically.
+The library also subscribes to 80 electronic databases (full-text periodicals, online reference resources, and indexes).
+The library provides access to 13,000 e-book titles, including 400 online reference books.

-The gateway to the JBU Library is its web site, jbu.edu/library, where information about all library collections and services may be obtained.
+The gateway to the JBU Library is its web site, www.jbu.edu/library, where information about all library collections and services may be obtained.
 The library web site features an online catalog that can be accessed from any computer with an Internet connection.
 Students can connect to electronic databases through the campus network and via remote access.
 Reference questions and interlibrary loan requests can be made using online forms found at the web site, instant messaging, or via e-mail to email@example.com.

-Special collections in the library include the published materials of the school's founder, John E. Brown, Sr., materials of radio evangelist J. Vernon McGee, the Romig juvenile literature collection, and the Gary and Carrie Oliver Marriage and Family Resource Room.
-In addition, the JBU Archives houses an extensive collection of artifacts related to the history of the university.
+Special collections in the JBU library include the published materials of the school's founder, John E. Brown, Sr., materials of radio evangelist J. Vernon McGee, the Romig juvenile literature collection, and the Gary and Carrie Oliver Marriage and Family Resource Room.
+In addition, the JBU archives houses an extensive collection of artifacts related to the history of the university.